bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 Obtaining sufficiently large samples that have have statistical significance for the full lattices is quite tricky.
-But thank you, this is a nice idea for a future paper.
+But thank you, this is a good suggestion.
 We will propose it as future work and attribute it to the oopsla'23 reviewers.

 > Questions for author response
 > -----------------------------